andreifsolomon/DRL-Banana-Navigation/README.md

 ### Rewards

-A reward of +1 will be provided for getting a yellow banana A reward of -1 will be provided for collecting a blue banana
+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

 ![Trained Agent][image1]

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 ### State Space